-- " The DTX remains as currently designed and environmentally cleared.
-The DTX is a 1.3 mile underground extension of the Caltrain tracks connecting the surface Caltrain tracks at 7th Street to the SFTC and includes a new underground station at 4th/Townsend (See Exhibit 9 Item 10). - " Caltrain electrifies its corridor, as well as the 4th/King railyard.
-There would be no change in the connections provided to the existing Caltrain tracks. - " CHSRA operates on the Caltrain tracks
+" The DTX remains as currently designed and environmentally cleared.
+The DTX is a 1.3 mile underground

+- extension of the Caltrain tracks connecting the surface Caltrain tracks at 7th Street to the SFTC and includes a new underground station at 4th/Townsend (See Exhibit 9 Item 10). - " Caltrain electrifies its corridor, as well as the 4th/King surface railyard.
+There would be no change in the connections provided to the existing Caltrain tracks. - " CHSRA operates on the Caltrain tracks.

-The City would need to develop plans for the intersection grade separations to lower these streets 35-50 feet below current elevations.
-This work would include additional design development, completion of environmental clearance, securing funding, and construction of two grade separated intersections.
+The city would need to develop plans for the intersection grade separations to lower these streets 35-50 feet below current elevations.
+This work would include additional design development, completion of environmental clearance, securing funding, and construction of two grade-separated intersections.

-Under current operations analysis, not all Caltrain trains will complete the route at San Francisco's central transit hub, the SFTC.
-Current plans show some Caltrain trains originating and terminating at the 4th/King railyard.
-Caltrain and High-Speed Rail are currently developing a plan for their joint service operations which may change these service plans 11.
+Under current operations plans, not all Caltrain trains will complete their trip at San Francisco's central transit hub, the SFTC.
+Current plans show some Caltrain trains originating and terminating at the 4th/King surface railyard.
+Caltrain and CHSRA are currently developing a plan for their joint service operations which may change these service plans.
 With the proposed underground 4th/Townsend station, those traveling on to the SFTC would essentially make a mid-line station stop at this new station.
-Ideally, all trains to San Francisco would make the SFTC as the final destination.
-This would be in keeping with the designation of the SFTC as a multimodal station connecting to BART, MUNI light rail, MUNI transit, AC Transit, bike share, and the downtown core of employment in San Francisco.
+Ideally, all trains to San Francisco would have the SFTC as the final destination.
+This would be in keeping with the designation of the SFTC as a multimodal station connecting to BART, MUNI Metro, MUNI buses, AC Transit, bike share, and the downtown core of employment in San Francisco.

-If current plans do not change, the 4th/King station would be an end-terminal essentially making San Francisco a two-terminal city.
+If current plans do not change, the 4th/King station would also act as an end-terminal essentially making San Francisco a two-terminal city.
 Creating two terminals less than one-mile apart that serve the same stations and operators increases the potential to confuse the occasional rider without significant improvement to the overall system.

-Given the transportation system connectivity and the density of hotels, jobs and homes near the SFTC, the City of San Francisco prefers that future service plans maximize the number of trains to the end of the line station.
+Given the transportation system connectivity and the density of hotels, jobs and homes near the SFTC, the City and County of San Francisco prefers that future service plans maximize the number of trains to the SFTC.
 Turning trains back at 4th/King potentially leaves thousands of rail passengers short of their desired destination (connection) each day and requiring at least a change in location or mode to reach their final destination.